Josh-XT/AGiXT/README.md

 ### AI Providers

 To use a different AI provider, modify the `AI_PROVIDER` setting in the `.env` file.
 The application supports OpenAI, Oobabooga Text Generation Web UI, and llama.cpp.
 If you want to add support for a new provider, create a new Python file in the `provider` folder and implement the necessary functionality.

+### Building Prompts for Plugin System

+AI Task Manager uses a Plugin System with customizable prompts for various AI models to instruct AI agents.
+The prompts are located in the `model-prompts` folder and are organized by the model name.
+Each model has four types of prompts:

+1. model-prompts/{model}/execute.txt
+2. model-prompts/{model}/priority.txt
+3. model-prompts/{model}/system.txt
+4. model-prompts/{model}/task.txt

+For detailed information on the format and usage of these prompts, refer to the [PROMPTS.md](PROMPTS.md) file.

 ## Folder Structure